btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 It will also instruct a graphical application where it should be rendered on which host (if using a remote `X` connection).

-Here are brief description of each composite part:
+Here are brief descriptions of each composite part:

 - `hostname`
     + refers to the name of the system that displays the application